correspSearch/csLink/README.md

 Ending date for search (YYYY-MM-DD).

     data-exclude-edition
 `xml:id` of the edition to be excluded from search.
-Multiple ids divided by comma.
+Multiple ids separated by comma.

     data-language
 Language of the widget.
 Can be `en` or `de`, if left blank, `de` is chosen as the default language.